ga4gh/data-security/AAI/AAIConnectProfile.md

 <a name="term-broker"></a> **Broker** -- An OIDC Provider service that
-authenticates a user (potentially by an Identity Provider), collects their claims from internal and/or upstream claim sources and issues conformant OIDC claims to be consumed by [Claim Clearinghouses](#term-claim-clearinghouse).
+authenticates a user (potentially by an Identity Provider), collects their claims from internal and/or upstream claim sources and issues conformant JWT claims to be consumed by [Claim Clearinghouses](#term-claim-clearinghouse).
 Brokers may also be Claim Clearinghouses of other upstream Brokers (i.e. create a chain of Brokers like in the
 [Flow of Claims diagram](#flow-of-claims)).

 <a name="term-claim-clearinghouse"></a> **Claim Clearinghouse** -- A consumer
-of Broker GA4GH claims (an OIDC Relying Party or a service downstream) that makes an authorization decision at least in part based on inspecting GA4GH claims and allows access to a specific set of underlying resources in the target environment or platform.
+of [GA4GH Claims](#term-ga4gh-claim) (i.e. an OIDC Relying Party or a service downstream), that were provided by a [Broker](#term-broker), to make an authorization decision at least in part based on inspecting GA4GH claims and allows access to a specific set of underlying resources in the target environment or platform.
 This abstraction allows for a variety of models for how systems consume these claims in order to provide access to resources.
 Access can be granted by either issuing new access tokens for downstream services (i.e. the Claim Clearinghouse may act like an authorization server) or by providing access to the underlying resources directly (i.e. the Claim Clearinghouse may act like a resource server).
-Some Claim Clearinghouses may issue access tokens that may contain a new set of GA4GH claims and/or a subset of GA4GH claims that they received for downstream consumption.
+Some Claim Clearinghouses may issue access tokens that may contain a new set of GA4GH Claims and/or a subset of GA4GH claims for downstream consumption.

 <a name="term-data-holder"></a> **Data Holder** -- An organization that
 protects a specific set of data.
 They hold data (or its copy) and respects